-It is suggested that to kick off the Guidance Note and a related marketing and advocacy profile is developed for the two separately funded public art clusters of Widnes Waterfront and Castlefields.
+Based on a notional central budget of £60k over the first year, it is suggested that a portion of that budget be dedicated to attempting to kick off the Guidance Note and a related marketing and advocacy profile of the two separately-funded public art clusters of Widnes Waterfront and Castlefields.
 As such, critically it will be the need to influence future brief development and to establish in the minds of the client body, the value that the role of artists can provide.
 In the medium term, projects such as Runcorn Old Town and Halton Lea should be targeted, along with other ones as identified in Section 11.
 In simple terms, the most practical way this can be achieved is by:

-- Detailed debate and engagement with all stakeholders. - Setting up a wider Working Group cluster, based on existing exemplar projects and partners. - Expansion of the terms of the Public Art Steering Group. - Initiating a wider facilitated creative forum or workshop with invited stakeholders, practitioners and community representation. - Establishment of agreed core Partnership Aims and Objectives to Public Art that are adopted in a Public Art Guidance Note. - Commission a further detailed Delivery Action Plan either in-house or by consultant commission - informed by the Steering Group. - Creation of funding pots to enable both a centralised public art advocacy and marketing strategy, and to create initial project feasibility. - Resulting from the Action Plan, set aside portion of existing budget for the Steering group to help agree seed-funding feasibilities of new residency programmes with identified stakeholders. - Marketing & Evaluation budgeted for, established and programmed - Regular funding bids budgeted for, established and programmed
+- Detailed debate and engagement with all stakeholders. - Setting up a wider Working Group cluster, based on existing exemplar projects and partners. - Expansion of the terms of the Public Art Steering Group. - Initiating a wider facilitated creative forum or workshop with invited stakeholders, practitioners and community representation. - Establishment of agreed core Partnership Aims and Objectives to Public Art that are adopted in a Public Art Guidance Note. - Commission a further detailed Delivery Action Plan either in-house or by consultant commission - informed by the Steering Group. - Creation of funding pots to enable both a centralised public art advocacy and marketing strategy, and to create initial project feasibility. - Resulting from the Action Plan, set aside portion of existing budget for the Steering group to help agree seed-funding feasibilities of new residency programmes with identified stakeholders. - Marketing & Evaluation budgeted for, established and programed - Regular funding bids budgeted for, established and programmed